BenRaz123/fdu_notes/notes.typ

 - Striation markings are *individual* characteristics
 - Comparisons must be made to a reference bullet
-- Compairison is made difficult due to wear and tear on the bullet and the fact that it may be smushed as well as time-basse differences with the grooves
+- Comparison is made difficult due to wear and tear on the bullet and the fact that it may be smushed as well as time-based differences with the grooves
 - Cartridge markings can also be useful

 == Discuss the various search systems developed by the FBI and ATF

+- Historical:
+    - DRUGFIRE (FBI)
+    - Integrated Ballistic ID System (IBIS) (ATF)
+- NIBIN (merger)

 == Explain the procedure for determining how far a weapon was fired from a target

+- @ch9[Distance determination] good for refuting claims of self defence
+    - Analysis of the gunpowder is used
+        - @ch9[Greiss Test]

 == Identify the lab tests for determining whether an individual has fired a weapon

+- Primer residue is shot back at the shooter and can tell if the person in question shot a gun recently
+    - Dermal nitrate test unreliable
+        - Too many false positives
+    - Tests for barium and antimony
+        - Swab
+            - Low rate of positive findings due to, you know, washing your hands
+        - SEM
+            - More exact but way more expensive

 == Discuss the procedures for collecting and preserving firearms evidence and restoring serial numbers

+- Serial numbers are stamped in and the stamping produces pressure which can be observed
+    - Involves cleaning and then a reagent

 == Explain the forensic significance of class and individual characteristics to the comparison of tool mark, footwear, and tire impressions

+- Take care not to disturb the bullet and the striation markings

 == Discuss the preservation, lifting, casting, and comparison of impressions left at a crime scene

+- Photograph with scale
+- Shoe markings:
+    - Make casts

 = Work Log